- Elevation: 958 m (3,143 ft)

 Herry was able to light a fire, and we sat waiting for the sun to light our descent.
 It was a creepy night, and I wiped several bugs and spiders off my neck and face.
 Next day we reached base camp by nightfall, and the following morning got lost trying to find our way out of the jungle.
 I got increasingly worried as we spent all day walking through muddy swamps and razor-wire bushes and vines, but 20 minutes before full darkness we stumbled onto an old, barely visible bulldozer trail.
 Definitely some of the worst suffering I’ve experienced.

 Locals say there was a team that tried to climb Batu Daya 10 or 15 years ago, and one climber died.
 I talked with an elder local who helped carry the body.
 Other than that I can find no information on attempts or successes.
 I graded our 650m route on the southeast face V 5.10 A1.

-Nominated as a Spesial by Chris Whiting.
+Originally nominated as a Spesial by Chris Whiting.

 Origins and Meaning